Types of residence permission for non-EEA nationals

 If you are not a citizen of the European Economic Area (EEA) or Switzerland, there are various types of residence rights or permission to remain that allow you to live in Ireland.
 Permission to remain is granted by the Department of Justice and Equality and consists of a special stamp endorsed on your passport.
 This is usually called a residence stamp.
 The various types of stamp and their meanings are covered in detail below.

 You can read more about the general rules on residence in our document on residence rights for non-EEA nationals.
-The Irish Naturalisation and Immigration Service (INIS) also publishes extensive information on its website, inis.gov.ie.
+The Immigration Service Delivery (ISD) also publishes extensive information on its website, https://www.irishimmigration.ie/.

 Employment permit holders